UK's Johnson urges end to N Ireland deadlock, spars with EU

 LONDON (AP) — British Prime Minister Boris Johnson is heading to Northern Ireland on Monday to try to end a political deadlock that is preventing the formation of a regional administration.

-The trip comes amid threats by Johnson's government to break the Brexit agreement with the European Union that it blames for the crisis.
+The trip comes amid threats by Johnson's government to break the Brexit agreement with the European Union that it signed, but now blames for the crisis.

+Johnson said there would be “a necessity to act” if the EU didn't agree to overhaul post-Brexit trade rules.

 Voters in Northern Ireland elected a new Assembly this month, in an election that saw Irish nationalist party Sinn Fein win the most seats.
 It was the first time a party that seeks union with the Republic of Ireland has won an election in the bastion of Protestant unionist power.